Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Evaluation of existing sampling algorithms and motivation

+Here, $D$ is the matrix containing the sampled and scaled columns.
+The number of rows and columns sampled ($c$ and $w$) that need to be sampled are

+$\epsilon$ and $\delta$ are the error parameters and the failure probability that need to be set.
+An experimental evaluation of the algorithm by \cite{MenElk:2011} concluded that, in practice, the error is much lower than the bound given in equation~(\ref{eqn:LTSVD_err_bound}).

-Linear and constant time algorithms for approximate SVD (LTSVD and CTSVD) were proposed by \cite{DriKanMah:2006:II}.
-They are based on row/column norm sampling.
-We used the two algorithms to compute the POD modes.
-In order to evaluate the accuracy of the modes, we found the angle between the accurate and approximate modes (which we term mode angles).
-We evaluated the accuracy of the subspaces spanned by the modes using principal angles between the accurate and approximate subspaces \cite{BjoGol:1973}.
-The results are summarised in Appendix~\ref{app:eval}.
-Our results indicate the following. \begin{enumerate} \item Accuracy of singular values is very good, with a relative error of less than 20\% (see Fig.~\ref{fig:relsigDiff_LTSVD_CTSVD}). \item There is a large error in the computed POD modes.
+In this paper, our focus is accurate computation of the principal components, which are the left singular vectors.
+Therefore, we implemented the two algorithms in order to evaluate its performance with respect to the error in the singular vectors.
+In order to evaluate the accuracy of the modes, we used the following metrics. \begin{enumerate} \item The angle between the accurate and approximate left singular vectors ($\theta_i = \cos^{-1}\left( u_i^T\tilde{u}_i \right)$), denoted by mode angle. \item The principal angles between the rank-$k$ subspaces ($\phi_i$).
+This is computed as the inverse cosine of the singular values of the matrix $U_k^T\tilde{U}_k$ \cite{BjoGol:1973}. \end{enumerate} The pseudo-codes for our implementation and the detailed results are included in Appendix A. A summary of the results is as follows. \begin{enumerate} \item When $k$ (and hence number of columns sampled) is small, the error in the singular values can be as high as 20\% for some datasets.
+For larger values of $k$, this error is of the order of 5\% or less. (see Fig.~\ref{fig:relsigDiff_LTSVD_CTSVD} in Appendix~\ref{app:eval}). \item There is a large error in the computed POD modes.
 As seen in Fig.~\ref{fig:POD_2}, if the mode angle is greater than about $10^{\circ}$, the POD modes have erroneous features.
 The mode angles obtained using these algorithms are as large as $80^{\circ}$ in some cases (see Fig.~\ref{fig:angPOD_LTSVD_CTSVD}).
 As expected, the accuracy of the dominant subspaces is better, with principal angles between subspaces less than $40^{\circ}$ in most cases (see Fig~\ref{fig:pc_LTSVD_CTSVD}).
 This large error occurs because each column is scaled by a factor that depends on the column norm.
 While this preserves the Frobenius norm, it tends to distort the subspace spanned by the columns.
 There is no significant improvement in accuracy, even when the error parameters are tightened. \end{enumerate}

+One major problem with the algorithms is that, it is hard to a priori fix the values of the error parameters $\epsilon$ and $\delta$ (see equations~(\ref{eqn:c_LTSVD}) and (\ref{eqn:c_w_CTSVD})).
+Some of these issues are resolved by the adaptive sampling algorithm proposed in \cite{DesVem:2006}.
+This algorithm also has a tighter multiplicative error bound.
+It is based on approximate volume sampling which essentially involves multiple rounds of row sampling.
+In each round, the probability of picking a row is proportional to the squared distance from the span of previously sampled rows.